CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/conversion-recipes.md

 Use the command-line interface for real files, mapping files, REDCap dictionaries, OMOP tables, audit TSV files, and multi-entity BFF output.
 :::

 For a compact list of accepted inputs and outputs, see [Supported Formats](supported-formats).
 Route-specific setup details remain on the linked format pages.
+Small inputs and reference outputs for every implemented route are indexed in the repository's [`t/` fixture guide](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/tree/main/t).

 ## Choose by Input Format